-The 7 panel oral drug alcohol test is a convenient alternative to a urine test.
-It’s less intrusive, difficult to compromise the test and can be used almost anywhere.
+The 7 panel oral drug alcohol test is a convenient option compared to a urine test.
+It’s less intrusive, difficult to compromise and can be used almost anywhere.

 7 panel oral drug test detects six illicit drugs plus alcohol simultaneously.
 The results appears in less than ten minutes on the face of the device.
-The detection window is typically one to two days.
+The detection window is typically one to two days from ingestion.

-The device is very simple to use, needing the donor to place the the foam applicator into their mouth for just a few minutes.
-The applicator is then placed into the oral cube where the saliva absorbed by the foam reacts with the testing device.
-In less than ten minutes the results appear on the face of the cube, indicated by red markers against each control line and test line.
-The cut-off levels adhere to recommendations set by NIDA.
+The device is very simple to use, needing the donor to place the foam applicator into their mouth for just a few minutes.
+The applicator is then placed into the oral cube where the saliva is absorbed into the testing device.
+In less than ten minutes the results appear on the face of the cube.
+This is indicated by red markers against each control line and test line.

-The 7 panel oral drug alcohol test is compact in design, easy to store and has a shelf life of up to 18 months.
+The 7 panel oral drug alcohol test is compact in design, easy to store and has a shelf life of up to twentyfour months.

 This is the perfect device to implement a full proof drug and alcohol test anywhere and at any time without the need for special equipment or bathroom facilities.
 One of the benefits compared to a urine test is the donor cannot defeat the test.

 - 7 panel oral drug alcohol test.

 - Eliminates the need for same sex collector.

 - Eliminates the need for a controlled collection site.